 Allocation of direct services personnel costs.
-Using program manager interviews, we recorded the number of hours per week that members of each personnel category spent on MC activities.
+During May 2010, and using an Excel-based data collection instrument, to guide program manager interviews, we recorded the number of hours per week that members of each personnel category spent on MC activities.
 The total MC-related full-time equivalents (FTEs) were further allocated to base, outreach, or mobile activities based on managers’ best estimates of designated duties and the time required by mobile and outreach activities, including transport time.
 The respective portion of each FTE was multiplied by the average compensation rate of the associated staff category to derive the cost of direct service provision.

 Allocation of support services personnel costs.
 The FTEs of support staff members (e.g., pharmacists, clerical assistants, and accounts clerks) were tabulated from administrative records and program manager interviews.
 Administrative support functions at the APHIA II base hospitals were apportioned to MC on the basis of the percentage that MC constituted of total inpatient-equivalent days, using methods prescribed by WHO-CHOICE [13] for establishing the resource equivalence of outpatient visits versus inpatient days.
 The allocation of support staff time to service delivery mode was made on the basis of managers’ best estimates.